mtics/FedRAP/README.md

 ## Citation

-If you find this paper useful, please cite it:
+If you find this paper useful in your research, please consider citing:

 ```
 @inproceedings{